safe-graph/DGFraud/README.md

 <p>A Deep Graph-based Toolbox for Fraud Detection
 </h3>

+**Introduction**
-Introduction: **DGFraud** is a Graph Neural Network (GNN) based toolbox for fraud detection.
+**DGFraud** is a Graph Neural Network (GNN) based toolbox for fraud detection.
 It integrates the implementation & comparison of state-of-the-art GNN-based fraud detection models.
 It also includes several utility functions such as graph preprocessing, graph sampling, and performance evaluation.
 The introduction of implemented models can be found [here](#implemented-models). <!-- (Add introduction blogs links). -->

 We welcome contributions on adding new fraud detectors and extending the features of the toolbox.
 Some of the planned features are listed in [TODO list](#todo-list).